LIST OF ORGANISATIONS AND CLUBS

 |A group of villagers

-looking to raise funds to improve the two village play areas.
-Past minutes
+looking to raise funds to improve the village play areas.
+Anyone who would

-involved, or who has skills they are willing to share and that they think
+like to become involved, or who has skills they are willing to share and

 |Snitterfield Primary School|